DuckTales: Remastered: Release

-Capcom released the game in North America on the Nintendo eShop, PlayStation Network, and Steam, on August 13, 2013, and an Xbox Live Arcade version on September 11.
+Capcom first announced the game at PAX East 2013 on March 22.
+The game was released in North America on the Nintendo eShop, PlayStation Network, and Steam, on August 13, 2013, and an Xbox Live Arcade version on September 11.
 On August 20, a retail PlayStation 3 version was released that includes a code to download the title and a DuckTales collector pin.
-A disc-based version was released on November 12 for PlayStation 3, Xbox 360 and Wii U. The game was released for iOS and Android devices and Windows Phone worldwide in April 2015.
-Japan got a later release on May 19.
+A disc-based version was released on November 12 for PlayStation 3, Xbox 360 and Wii U. The game was released for Android and iOS devices as well as Windows Phone worldwide in April 2015.
+A Japanese release occurred on May 19 the same year.
 A patch was released for the game that addressed various issues and criticisms, including a "Quick Cinema Mode" that skips the in-game cutscenes, provided the player has cleared the game once.
-The game was given for free to the PlayStation Plus subscribers in January 2015.
+The game was given for free to PlayStation Plus subscribers in January 2015.

-For promotion of the game, Capcom sent 150 limited edition, gold NES cartridges with the original game, featuring the Remastered art as the sticker, inside a collectible lunchbox, to different members of the gaming press.
+For promotion of the game, Capcom sent 150 limited edition, gold NES cartridges with the original game, featuring the Remastered art as the sticker, inside a collectible lunchbox to different members of the gaming press.
 Also included were recreated ads for some of Capcom's NES games, such as Mega Man 3, a coupon for the "Green Cheese of Longevity" featured in the game and a fake ad for an upcoming cassette soundtrack from the game.
 All included items were padded into the box by a ground made of actual, shredded U.S. dollar bills.
 It was revealed in late August that Capcom was giving the remaining press kits away until the release of the game on Xbox Live, through various contests.

-On August 8–9, 2019, the game was temporarily delisted from digital storefronts due to the expiration of Capcom's licensing deal with Disney.
+In August 2019, the game was temporarily delisted from digital storefronts due to the expiration of Capcom's licensing deal with Disney.
 For the week ending August 11, the game skyrocketed to third place in the EMEAA sales charts, jumping over 1000 places from the week prior.
 The game returned to digital storefronts in March 2020.